 “Why is this the best move”

-If your answer is dont have clear answer, then repeat the above process again, incase you are able to explan througly as to why is the best move, ask yourself ask yourself another question
+If you dont have clear answer, then repeat the above process again.
+In case you are able to explan througly as to why it is the best move, ask yourself ask yourself another question

 As a beginner you will often find that there is one….